-Technology, Improp per Use of Violation Action Level Telecommunication Device or Other Technology Students may possess and use cellular telephones and/or other electronic signaling devices subject to limitations of this and other policies of the District under the following conditions and guidelines 2 They are to be kept out of view in a student's locker, pocket, or a carrying bag; They shall not be turned on or used during instructional time, except as authorized by the teacher; The principal shall establish additional guidelines appropriate to campus needs; Students violating the policy may have the electronic device confiscated and be subject to disciplinary action.
-Any search of the contents of an electronic device shall be by a Principal/ Assistant Principal in accordance with the Student Code of Conduct (see Policy JICJ).
-NOTE: May be elevated to a Level 3 violation if it involves an intention to cause harm to another person.
-Examples: Use of telecommunication devices (cell phones, pagers, etc.) or other technology (gaming systems, iPods, iPads, Tablets, etc.) for a non-instructional purpose, including posting videos of fights onto social media, audio -visual recording and photographs without prior consent, or posting images of school community members in a manner intended to cause harm to another person.
-Computer or Network Violations Examples (Computer): Using school computer for non-instructional purpose, copyright or trademark infringement, knowingly uploading or downloading destructive or malicious programs or software, loading personal software or disks onto school computers without permission of a Principal/Assistant Principal or a District Administrator, vandalism of computers or computer equipment.
-3 Examples (Network): Using computer network for non-instructional purpose, knowingly uploading or downloading destructive or malicious programs or software, sharing passwords, attempting to read, delete, copy, or modify the email of other users, accessing secure areas other than for educational purposes, transmitting material information or software in violation of any district policy or regulation, local, state, or federal law or regulation, or tampering with or misuse of the computer networking system or taking any other action inconsistent with this regulation will be viewed as a network violation.
+Violation Action Level Telecommunication Device or Other Technology Students may possess and use cellular telephones and/or other electronic signaling devices subject to limitations of this and other policies of the District under the following conditions and guidelines: (1) they are to be kept out of view in a student's locker, pocket, or a carrying bag; (2) they shall not be turned on or used during instructional time, except as authorized by the teacher; (3) the principal shall establish additional guidelines appropriate to campus needs; (4) students violating the policy may have the electronic device confiscated and be subject to disciplinary action.
+Any search of the contents of an electronic device shall be by an principal/assistant principal in accordance with the Code of Conduct. (see Policy JICJ) NOTE: May be elevated to a Level 3 violation but cannot result in out of school suspension.
+Examples: Use of telecommunication devices (cell phones, pagers, etc.) or other technology (gaming systems, iPods, iPads, Tablets, etc) for a non-instructional purpose.
+2 Computer or Network Violation Examples (Computer): Using school computers for non-instructional purpose, copyright or trademark infringement, knowingly uploading or downloading destructive or malicious programs or software, loading personal software or disks onto school computers without permission of a principal/ assistant principal or a district administrator, vandalism of computers or computer equipment.
+Examples (Network): Posting videos of fights onto social media, use of computer network for non-instructional purpose, knowingly uploading or downloading destructive or malicious programs or software, sharing passwords, attempting to read, delete, copy or modify the email of other users, accessing secure areas other than for educational purposes, transmitting material information or software in violation of any district policy or regulation, local, state or federal law or regulation, or tampering with or misuse of the computer networking system or taking any other action inconsistent with this regulation will be viewed as a network violation.